"Wallace is one of the most important figures of nineteenth-century biology and in character among its most admirable." E. O. Wilson

 *WALLACE'S LETTERS ARE NOW ON THE WEB - SEE WALLACE LETTERS ONLINE*

 Alfred Russel Wallace (1823 - 1913) was one of the 19th century's most remarkable intellectuals.
-Not only did he co-discover evolution by natural selection with Charles Darwin in 1858, but he also made very many other significant contributions, not just to biology, but also to subjects as diverse as glaciology, land reform, anthropology, ethnography, epidemiology, and astrobiology.
+Not only did he jointly publish the theory of evolution by natural selection with Charles Darwin in 1858, but he also made very many other significant contributions, not just to biology, but also to subjects as diverse as glaciology, land reform, anthropology, ethnography, epidemiology, and astrobiology.
 His pioneering work on evolutionary biogeography (the study of how plants and animals are distributed) led to him becoming recognised as that subject’s ‘father’.
 Beyond this, Wallace is regarded as the pre-eminent collector and field biologist of tropical regions of the 19th century, and his book The Malay Archipelago (which was Joseph Conrad’s favourite bedside reading) is one of the most celebrated travel writings of that century and has never been out of print.
 Add to the above that Wallace was deeply committed to and a vocal supporter of spiritualism, socialism, and the rights of the ordinary person, and it quickly becomes apparent that he was a man with an extraordinary breadth of interests who was actively engaged with many of the big questions and important issues of his day.

 By the time of his death Wallace was probably the world’s most famous scientist, but since then his intellectual legacy has been overshadowed by Darwin’s, largely thanks to the “Darwin Industry” of recent decades.
 This ‘industry’ has led to a highly “Darwinocentric” view of the history of modern biology, and as a result many of the important contributions made by Darwin’s contemporaries, like Wallace, are currently underestimated and undervalued.
 The Wallace Memorial Fund's mission is to ensure that Wallace is given due credit for his many groundbreaking contributions to science.
 This is obviously not for his benefit (since he is dead!), but to ensure that the historical account is accurate.